seatable/seatable-admin-docs/docs/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 # Setup SeaTable Server Enterprise Edition

+!!! danger "This instruction is out of date"

+    This documentation is out of date.
+Please go to the homepage of <https://admin.seatable.io/> and follow the navigation.

 ## Setup

 The following assumptions and conventions are used in the rest of this document: